Vadakkunnathan Temple: Architecture

-The temple is situated on an elevated hillock in the centre of Thrissur City and is surrounded by a massive stone wall enclosing an area of nearly 9 acre.
+The temple is situated on an elevated hillock in the centre of Thrissur City and is surrounded by a stone wall enclosing an area of nearly 9 acre.
 Inside this fortification, there are four gopurams facing four cardinal directions.
 Between the inner temple and the outer walls, there is a spacious compound, the entrance to which is through gopurams.
 Of these, the gopurams on the south and north are not open to the public.
 The public enter either through the east or west gopuram.
 The inner temple is separated from the outer temple by a broad circular granite wall enclosing a broad corridor called Chuttambalam.
 Entrance into the inner temple is through a passage through the corridor.